 The intention remains to minimize both short- and long-term impacts to the Third Street District, its neighbors, and its visitors.
 This design process includes a plan for demolition of the existing plaza and subsequent construction of the new hotel to occur in succession, once the architectural and engineering plans for the hotel are complete.

 To minimize disruption to the neighborhood, the hotel’s design team is currently pre-planning many aspects of the construction effort.
-In combination with the results of groundwater tests, detailed design drawings will enable demolition to occur in March 2020, with a possible hotel opening at the end of 2021.
+In combination with the results of groundwater tests, detailed design drawings will enable construction to begin in May 2020, with a possible hotel opening at the end of 2021.

 As long-time residents and property owners in Old Naples, the Camalier Family remains committed to bringing to life the charming, boutique-style hotel eagerly anticipated by the community.
 We will continue to post updates to this website as plans unfold.